nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `add task "Merge PR" -a 1 -d 2022-12-02 23:59` will add a task with the name "Merge PR", assign the task to the first member in the team list and set the deadline "02-Dec-2022 23:59", to the current team's task list.
-* `add task "Review PR" -a 1 3 -d 2022-12-02 23:59` will add a task with the name "Review PR", assign the task to the first and third member in the team list and set the deadline "02-Dec-2022 23:59", to the current team's task list.
+* `add task "Review PR" -a 1 3 -d 2022-12-02 23:59` will add a task to the current team's task list, with the name "Review PR", assign the task to the first and third member in your team list and set the deadline of the task to be 02-Dec-2022 23:59.

 ### Edit task in team : `edit task`